macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 15: March 29, 2021

+**Today's Progress**: #R10D15 Recap and a little practice on the Event loop in JS, the call stack and the callback and microtasks queues.  #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork

 ## Day 14: March 28, 2021

-**Today's Progress**: #R10D18 Played with promises.
+**Today's Progress**: #R10D14 Played with promises.
 Consuming, chaining, handling rejected promises, and throwing errors manually. #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork

 ## Day 13: March 27, 2021

-**Today's Progress**: #R10D17 Played with the same https://restcountries.eu API, but today I was using the Fetch API and Promises. #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork
+**Today's Progress**: #R10D13 Played with the same https://restcountries.eu API, but today I was using the Fetch API and Promises. #100DaysOfCode #javascript #React #Dev #microverseinc #OpenToWork

 ## Day 12: March 26, 2021